mdsol/dice_bag/README.md

 static file that will work without keeping your deployment environment variables in sync with your production environment variables.
 For security reasons, these environments may sometimes differ.

-Also DiceBag will work with any kind of text files, not only YML.
-We use it for initializers in Ruby even.
+Also DiceBag will work with any kind of text files, not only YML files.
+It can be very useful for ruby initializer files for instance.

 [1]: http://www.12factor.net/